Skip to main content Skip to local navigation

 • Accessibility in urban design and architecture

-• Platform economy in transportation and broadly
+• The platform economy in transportation and broadly

-The goal of my research work is to contribute towards solving urban transportation problems.
+The goal of my research is to contribute towards solving urban transportation problems.
 I do both qualitative and quantitative research.
 When the research question calls for it, I use mixed-methods approach – I am very passionate about it.
 It is my belief that the complexity of urban challenges necessitates an approach that allows for the mixing of methods (qualitative and quantitative) in collecting and analyzing data without the constraints of philosophical assumptions.

 Research Projects